hsynercn/rest-api-guide/README.md

 We can say Ruby on Rails provides a standard way of building web applications.

-Choice depends on the specific conditions.
+Design choice depends on the specific conditions.
 Team structure, project requirements, key targets should affect the decision.

 ## Quality